Saipan, Northern Mariana Islands: Fauna

-Saipan is home to numerous endemic bird species, including the Mariana fruit dove, white-throated ground dove, bridled white-eye, golden white-eye, Micronesian myzomela and the endangered Saipan reed warbler.
+Saipan is home to numerous endemic bird species, including the Mariana fruit dove, white-throated ground dove, bridled white-eye, golden white-eye, Micronesian myzomela, and the endangered Saipan reed warbler.
 Multiple areas on Saipan, including the Sabana, Bird Island, Mount Topachau, Susupe, and Kagman, have been recognized as Important Bird Areas (IBA) by BirdLife International because they provide habitat for many different bird species.

 The island used to have a large population of giant African land snails, introduced either deliberately as a food source, or accidentally by shipping, which became an agricultural pest.
 In the last few decades, its numbers have been substantially controlled by an introduced flatworm, Platydemus manokwari.

 Climate

-Saipan has a borderline tropical rainforest climate (Köppen Af)/tropical monsoon climate (Köppen Am), moderated by seasonal trade winds from the northeast from November to March, and easterly winds from May to October.
+Saipan has a borderline tropical rainforest climate (Köppen Af)/tropical monsoon climate (Köppen Am), moderated by seasonal trade winds from the northeast from November–March, and easterly winds from May to October.
 Average year-round maximum temperature is 84 °F. There is little seasonal temperature variation, and Saipan has been cited by the Guinness Book of World Records as having the least fluctuating temperatures in the world.
-However, the temperature is affected by elevation; hence, the island shows considerable variations between the coastal and mountainous areas.
+However, the temperature is affected by elevation; hence, the island shows considerable variations between coastal and mountainous areas.

-The drier season runs from December to June and the rainier season from July to November.
-Typhoon season runs from July to December, and Saipan, along with the rest of the Mariana Islands, is subject to at least one typhoon each year.
+The drier season runs from December–June and the rainier season from July–November.
+Typhoon season runs from July–December, and Saipan, along with the rest of the Mariana Islands, is subject to at least one typhoon each year.